DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 Hint: Decentralized and transparent

-Explanation: Decentralized finance protocols are unique in that they're resistant to censorship and more transparent than traditional financial institutions.
+Explanation: Decentralized Finance protocols are unique in that they're resistant to censorship and more transparent than Traditional Finance.
 With DeFi, there are no hidden fees involved because the protocols are automated using smart contracts.
 This also eliminates the need for middlemen, which can in turn increase the profitability of lenders.

 Sub Topics: lending-borrowing-DeFi

 ---

-##### In what basis personal loans are offered in traditional finance?
+##### In what basis personal loans are offered in Traditional Finance?

 - [x]  Credit score
 - [ ]  Loan-to-value